ObayAlshaer/CSI4142_Assignment-2/README.md

 ---

-## Important Notes
-- The datasets are **not** included in this repository.
-Instead, links to their sources are provided in the respective notebooks.
-- Ensure that all dependencies are installed before running the notebooks.
-- The code has been tested to ensure executability.
-If issues arise, ensure that dataset paths are correctly set.

----

 ## Acknowledgment
 This assignment was completed as part of the CSI4142 - Fundamentals of Data Science course under the guidance of **Professor Caroline Barrière** at the **University of Ottawa**.